hamedkabirik/HMGCN/README.md

 ## Usage

+First, you need to determine the dataset.
+If you want to do node classification tasks, you need to modify the dataset path in `Node_classification.py`.
+If you want to do link prediction, you need to modify the dataset path in `Link_prediction.py`.

+Second, you need to modify in `Model.py` according to each dataset.

 This code in `Model.py` is for Alibaba dataset.
 For other dataset you should modify `Model.py`.

-First, you need to determine the data set.
-If you want to do node classification tasks, you need to modify the data set path in `Node_classification.py`.
-If you want to do link prediction, you need to modify the dataset path in `Link_prediction.py`.

-Second, you need to modify in `Model.py` according to each dataset.

 Execute the following command to run the node classification task: